No, Bari Weiss is not “Just Asking Questions”

 Well, nearly everyone who considers themselves pro-Israel.

-Professor Massad would ask stuff like — and I’m paraphrasing from memory — “Why should the ethnicity of a person determine whether they have standing to sue the individuals, or government entities, who literally stole their land?”
+Professor Massad would ask questions like — and I’m paraphrasing from memory — “Why should the ethnicity of a person determine whether they have standing to sue the individuals, or government entities, who literally stole their land?”

 You change the domain of the argument.